 As with e-commerce in general, IoT devices allow for ordering, browsing and customer communication to take place 24-hours a day.
 With millennials now making up 51% of Lead Buyers and Financial Approvers, it’s serves B2B businesses well to offer order integrations which merge with the surroundings and lifestyles of the clientele they wish to sell to.

 The B2B market in general has also moved towards appreciating convenience, particularly since the pandemic, which saw an increase in digital purchases.
 Approximately 80% of B2B buyers didn’t plan to revert back to in-person sales after lockdowns.

 The B2B sector has already started to take on IoT integrations, with the rate of growth only looking to increase.
 These integrations are already changing the face of B2B e-commerce, increasing convenience and making order processes similar to B2C purchases.
 Businesses in this sector wishing to stay ahead of the curve should waste little time in ensuring they offer the accessibility buyers are beginning to expect.

-Spryker are experts on IoT integrations, offering our own devices and expertise to help you gain the numerous benefits of these smart devices.
+Spryker are experts on IoT integrations, offering our own solutions and expertise to help you gain the numerous benefits of smart devices.
 Find out how IoT devices can help you create convenient connections with your customers by contacting our sales team!